-This program provides unsubsidized Federal Direct Loans to undergraduate and graduate students who do not have to demonstrate federally defined need.
+This program provides unsubsidized Federal Direct Loans to undergraduate and graduate students who do not demonstrate federally defined need.
 Unsubsidized loans are not eligible for the federal government payment of interest while the student is in school.
-The student may make interest-only payments while in school, or the interest will be added to the loan balance.
+The student may make interest-only payments while in school, or the interest will be added to the loan balance upon entering repayment.
 The interest rates for the Federal Direct Unsubsidized Loan are specific to each year that the student borrows.
 For current interest rates, visit the U. S. Department of Education’s website at hwww.studentaid.gov/understand-aid/types/loans/interest-rates.
 Students are responsible for the interest that accrues while in school, during their six-month grace period, and during any authorized deferment periods.
 The federal government has set annual borrowing limits of $2,000–$5,500 for the first academic year of undergraduate study (up to 44 credits); $2,000–$6,500 for the second academic year (45–89 credits); and $2,000–$7,500 an academic year for the remaining years of undergraduate study.
 Undergraduate borrowing limits vary based on the borrower's dependency status as indicated by the FAFSA.
 Graduate students may borrow up to $20,500 per year.

 Lifetime (aggregate) Federal Direct Loan Borrowing Limits by Academic Program